Skip to main content

 artifacts that reveal the existence of a message.
 This chapter explores some

-of the techniques for identifying images with hidden information. - Watermarks-- Protecting movies, photos, and music with
+of the techniques for identifying images with hidden information.

 hidden information is one of the most attractive uses for steganography today.